jto888/CARMSemu/README.md

 It has taken me some time to wrap my head around this one.
 It seems that there are 3 slots in a job queue for computer processing.
-As the cpu processes a job the I/O system can place new jobs into the queue slots.
+As the cpu processes a job the I/O system can place a new job into the queue.

 In state 1 the queue is full with 3 jobs for the cpu to perform.
 The cpu can perform one job at a time, so state 2 is arrived at where there are 2 jobs left in the queue and one slot open.
-In state 2  the cpu can operate on a single job or the I/O can refill the single open slot.
+In state 2  the cpu can operate on a single job or the I/O can refill the single open slot to alter the state.
 Since the cpu job rate is somewhat higher than a single I/O rate there is a greater propensity to move to state 3 where only one job is left in the queue.
-Since there are 2 slots open at state 3, both of the available I/O units can be deployed to fill the queue.
+Since there are 2 slots open at state 3, both of the available I/O units can be deployed to resupply the queue.
 Finally, it is possible for the cpu to exhaust the job queue at state 4.
 Since the 2 I/O units are available at state 4, refilling of job slots proceeds and so there will be expected steady state performance over time.